Coronavirus: FAQs for Graduate Students

 If there are well-founded concerns that will prevent you from holding your defense remotely, you should work with your committee chair to mitigate such issues.

 Mason is postponing commencement and our degree celebrations indefinitely.
-Our hope is to either reschedule at a later date, and/or to find a creative way to celebrate our students online.
-We will be seeking input from our graduating students on how they would like to be celebrated during these unprecedented times.
+Our hope is to either reschedule at a later date.

 Most graduate education events, including Graduate Education Week, have been canceled through the end of the semester.